damianhakert/damianhakert.github.io/source/handbook/people-operations/sop/index.html.md

 1. in the note to the team, point to the documentation created in step 1, explain the need and the ask, and who to turn to in case of questions.

+### Adding a New Team Member to BambooHR

+As part of [onboarding](https://about.gitlab.com/handbook/general-onboarding/), the People Ops Specialist will process new hires in BambooHR.
+Aside from the steps listed in the onboarding issue, this is a description of how to add the proper information into BambooHR.

+Personal Tab

+1. Verify the team member was given an Employee ID number.
+1. Enter the appropriate Country.
+1. Region: Should either be Americas, EMEA, or JAPAC.
+1. Enter the team member's time zone.
+1. Verify the work email is entered.

+Jobs Tab

+1. Hire Date - This will automatically populate with the day that the profile was transferred from Workable.
+Make sure to enter in the correct date.
+1. Role
+   * Leader - if director or above
+   * Manager - if has any direct reports
+   * Individual Contributor - all others
+1. FLSA Code - This will either be exempt or non-exempt depending on how the role is classified.
+If there are questions on the classification, please ask the People Ops Specialist.
+1. Reports to EID - Direct Manager's employee ID number.
+1. Cost Center - Leave blank for now.
+This will become relevant as we scale.
+1. Exec Name - Executive in the team member's reporting chain who reports to the CEO.
+1. Payroll Type
+   * Employee - paid through Payroll
+   * Contractor - IND - Independent Contractor agreement
+   * Contractor - C2C - Contractor Company agreement
+1. Exception to IP Agreement - If they answered Yes, on the IP agreement in the contract.
+1. Compensation Table
+   * Effective Date - Hire Date
+   * Pay Rate - Entered as if it were a payroll amount.
+For example, a US employee would be entered as their yearly amount divided by 24 payrolls in a year.
+A contractor would have their monthly contract amount listed.
+   * Pay Per - Leave blank unless for an hourly employee
+   * Pay Type - Use either Salary, Hourly, or Contract.
+   * Pay Period - Select the pay period.
+Currently we have twice a month for the US, and monthly for all others.
+   * Change Reason - New Hire
+   * Comment - Please add any comments that are relevant from the contract terms.
+1. Pay Frequency (Note: Pay Frequency times pay rate should equal annual compensation)
+   * 12 for contractors, GitLab LTD, and LYRA
+   * 12.96 for GitLab B.V. employees in the Netherlands
+   * 13.92 for GitLab B.V. employees in Belgium
+   * 24 for GitLab Inc. employees
+1. On Target Earnings
+   * If the new team member is on a commission or quarterly bonus plan according to their contract, please add the details into this table.
+1. Currency Conversion
+   * Every January and July the People Ops specialist will conduct a currency conversion for all team members.
+   * Using either January 1 or July 1 as the currency conversion effective date, use Oanda for the currency conversion factor.
+   * Enter the Local Annual Salary, and the converted salary in USD.
+1. Job information
+   * Effective Date - Hire Date
+   * Location - Which entity the new team member is contracted through.
+   * Division - Enter the appropriate division from the dropdown.
+   * Department - Leave blank for now.
+This will become relevant as we scale.
+1. Employment Status
+   * Enter the hire date and set the status to active.
+Also leave a comment if there is anything of note in the contract.

 ### Settings in BambooHR

 Changing a Format (Example: Date)